selimerunkut/factastichealth_website/_pages/disclaimer.md

  **Medical and Personal Disclaimer**

-We aren't doctors. &nbsp;The information we provide is based on our personal research and experience with provided references.
+We aren't doctors.
+The information we provide is based on our personal research and experience with provided references.
 The information provided is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 You are encouraged to consult with your doctor regarding information contained through this website and review your choices.